 It is our mission to train superior clinicians with the broad skills and knowledge necessary to be successful physicians, physician scientists and educators in the rapidly changing field of 21st century medicine.
 Dedicated to compassionate patient-centered care, evidence based practice and life-long learning; our innovative curriculum is designed to provide our residents with an individualized educational experience to achieve their personal and professional career goals.

-Initiated in the 2013-2014 academic year, the Jeffries Educational Mentor and Scholar (JEMS) Program (see curricular highlights) – named in honor of the first Chair in our Department of Medicine, Dr. Graham Jeffries – was developed to support and enhance the selection and professional development of Internal Medicine Residents through the creation of a dedicated group of faculty with advanced skills in medical education and mentorship.
+Initiated in the 2013-2014 academic year, the Jeffries Educational Mentor and Scholar (JEMS) Program – named in honor of the first Chair in our Department of Medicine, Dr. Graham Jeffries – was developed to support and enhance the selection and professional development of Internal Medicine Residents through the creation of a dedicated group of faculty with advanced skills in medical education and mentorship.
 Selected JEMS faculty will serve as mentor, focused-educator, and evaluator for three to four residents over the entire course of their medical residency training.
 These mentors meet with residents for direct observation of clinical skills, review of self-assessments, discussion of progress in the milestones and entrustable professional activities, feedback to the competency committee on resident progress, career guidance, and participate in re-mediation of residents as needed.

 For the past 3 years, we have successfully implemented a ‘6+2' Block Structure, with residents alternating between 6-weeks of inpatient service and 2-weeks of ambulatory blocks.
 This gives our residents the opportunity to truly focus on their respective rotations while maintaining continuity of care in the residents' continuity clinics.
-Additionally, the ‘6+2' Block Structure provides the framework and flexibility to integrate individualized curriculum into training and allows us to optimize resident focused education opportunities including Academic Half-Day, Morbidity & Mortality conference, Journal Club, and High-Yield Board Review sessions.
+We believe the days of residents fracturing their care by leaving their service at least one half-day a week to staff a clinic should be long gone.

-During the ambulatory blocks (see curriculum) internal medicine resident physicians will develop a panel of patients that is representative of a general internal medicine practice and follow their patients for the duration of their residency, as a true primary provider.
+During the ambulatory blocks, Internal Medicine resident physicians will develop a panel of patients follow their patients for the duration of their residency, as a true primary provider.
 Those resident physicians interested in primary care internal medicine may use elective time in the second and third years to focus and refine their primary care skills and fund of knowledge with additional clinic time spend with a dedicated primary care faculty mentor.